The Debate Over Artificial Tears Versus Eye Drops.

 Prescription brands like Restasis can be prescribed for chronic dry eyes.
 Again, prescription drops must be prescribed by a medical doctor.
 These eye drops allow the eye to begin to produce natural tears again for restored moisture.

 If you recently undergo laser eye surgery, it is vital that you pay attention to the eye drops your eye surgeon instructs you to use.
-Accidentally using a vein constrictor in lieu of artificial tear is a danger to your eyes’ healthy recovery from LASIK.
+Accidentally using a vein constrictor in lieu of artificial tears is a danger to your eyes’ healthy recovery from LASIK.
 That being said, not everyone feels dryness after their LASIK procedure.

 In fact, there are a lot of myths out there about LASIK.
 Find out more about some rumors that keep most people from having their vision corrected by LASIK or PRK in our eMyth eBook free to download now!